ericoporto/ags-manual-wiki/acintro6.md

 ![](images/icon_info.gif)

-NOTE (256-colour only): You may well find that the colours on your graphic look slightly strange once you've imported the image.
-This is because by default only the first 41 of the palette colours are allocated to sprites, so your graphic will be remapped to this much smaller palette.
-If you find that many of your imported sprites look strange, you can increase the number of colours assigned to sprites, at the expense of background colours (see the earlier part of the tutorial for palette setup).
+NOTE (256-color only): You may well find that the colors on your graphic look slightly strange once you've imported the image.
+This is because by default only the first 41 of the palette colors are allocated to sprites, so your graphic will be remapped to this much smaller palette.
+If you find that many of your imported sprites look strange, you can increase the number of colors assigned to sprites, at the expense of background colors (see the earlier part of the tutorial for palette setup).

 #### Tiled sprite import